octobercms/docs/3.x/cms/ajax/live-controls.md

 ## Usage Example

-The following example has a basic HTML form with a name input and greeting button.
-The control class initializes the input and output elements and then watches for the click event on the Greet button.
-When the Greet button is pressed, the output shows a greeting that displays the entered name.
+The following example demonstrates a basic HTML form that includes a name input and a greeting button.
+The control class initializes the input and output elements, and then listens for the click event on the Greet button.
+When the Greet button is clicked, the output element displays a greeting that includes the entered name.

 ```html
 <div data-control="hello-world">